 When a tooth becomes damaged, bacteria can bypass the enamel, reaching the dentin to cause decay.
 However, if the decay reaches the pulp an infection may form, which can endanger the health and stability of the tooth.

-Dental Bonding vs. Dental Crown
+Dental Bonding vs. Tooth Crown

 If the damage is severe, then bonding may not be enough.
 However, we can prepare the tooth, take detailed impressions, and provide a dental crown.